-This Position Statement is intended to offer guiding principles regarding the practice of medicine and surgery in medical spa facilities.
-This Position Statement is not intended to establish a legal standard of care.
+This Position Statement is provided for educational and informational purposes only.
+It is intended to offer physicians guiding principles and policies regarding the practice of dermatology.
+This Position Statement is not intended to establish a legal or medical standard of care.
+Physicians should use their personal and professional judgment in interpreting these guidelines and applying them to the particular circumstances of their individual practice arrangements.